Red Line (Tel Aviv Light Rail): Preparatory works

-To date, NTA, the Government body responsible for the mass-transit development in the Tel Aviv region has spent several years performing utility relocation and right-of-way clearing for the railway.
+Initial preparatory works began in 2007.
+NTA, the Government body responsible for the mass-transit development in the Tel Aviv region has spent several years performing utility relocation and right-of-way clearing for the railway.
 The bulk of the work however, including underground excavation, is to be carried out by the operator.

 On April 10, 2008, works started on the conversion of part of the Jabotinsky Rd. in Petah Tikva into a sunken passage below Kaplan St.

 As part of the preparatory works for the line, the main entrance to the Batei HaOsef museum in south Tel Aviv was cleared and relocated.
 The Bank HaPoalim branch on Herzl Street in the same area was also demolished.